Glyphosate: European Food Safety Authority

 A 2013 systematic review by the German Institute for Risk Assessment (BfR) examined more than 1000 epidemiological studies, animal studies, and in vitro studies.
 It found that "no classification and labelling for carcinogenicity is warranted" and did not recommend a carcinogen classification of either 1A or 1B.
-It provided the review to EFSA in January 2014 which published it in December 2014.
+It provided the review to EFSA in January 2014, which published it in December 2014.

 In November 2015, EFSA published its conclusion in the Renewal Assessment Report (RAR), stating it was "unlikely to pose a carcinogenic hazard to humans".
 The EU was largely informed by this report when it made its decision on the use of glyphosate in November 2017.

 EFSA's decision and the BfR report were criticized in an open letter published by 96 scientists in November 2015 saying that the BfR report failed to adhere to accepted scientific principles of open and transparent procedures.
 The BfR report included unpublished data, lacked authorship, omitted references, and did not disclose conflict-of-interest information.

-In April 2016, Dr. Vytenis Andriukaitis, European Commissioner for Health and Food Safety, wrote an open letter to the Chair of the Board of the Glyphosate Task Force at Monsanto Europe asking them to publish the full studies provided to the EFSA.